frasfras/ReputationExpert/README.md

 <br/> echo"get document analysis brand mentioned "
  <br/>get "the summary for  documents"
 } <br/>
- get keywords of topics  and brands mentioned
+ gets meaning of words  used positive or negativenes get keywords of topics  and brands mentioned

  <h2>How it works </h2>